SensehacK/health-sense/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The commit message follows our guidelines
 - [ ] My code follows the code style of this project.
-- [ ] Compiles and passes lint tests
 - [ ] Fixed merge conflicts with Master branch as base.

 ### Documentation